New York City Police Department corruption and misconduct: 2019 Internal Affairs "integrity test"

-Officers Joseph Stokes and Jose Aracena were arrested following an October 29, 2019 Internal Affairs “integrity test” on the Lower East Side, after the patrol partners pulled over an undercover officer who feigned drunkenness.
+Officers Joseph Stokes and Jose Aracena were arrested following an October 29, 2019, Internal Affairs “integrity test” on the Lower East Side, after the patrol partners pulled over an undercover officer who feigned drunkenness.
 Manhattan District Attorney Cyrus Vance Jr. reported the duo as charged with stealing cash from the vehicle, which was caught on camera.
-Stokes filed a lawsuit, claiming the sting operation was retaliation for his April 29, 2018 arrest of a restaurateur for drunk driving who had claimed close ties to NYPD Commissioner James O’Neill and Chief Jeffrey Maddrey.
+Stokes filed a lawsuit, claiming the sting operation was retaliation for his April 29, 2018, arrest of a restaurateur for drunk driving who had claimed close ties to NYPD Commissioner James O’Neill and Chief Jeffrey Maddrey.
 Stokes claims that the restaurateur had then threatened him, and later claimed that money was stolen from his vehicle.

 Exclusion of NYPD as court witnesses

-In February 2020, media reported that Brooklyn, Manhattan and Staten Island District Attorney Offices each compile lists, or information, into a "Do Not Call" roster of "NYPD officers who they will not allow to testify in court."
+In February 2020, media reported that Brooklyn, Manhattan, and Staten Island District Attorney Offices each compile lists, or information, into a "Do Not Call" roster of "NYPD officers who they will not allow to testify in court."

 Marijuana planting

-On two different occasions in 2018, officer Kyle Erickson, of the 120th Precinct, was caught on his own bodycam planting marijuana in cars during a traffic stop after finding nothing in a search.
-Both times, after planting the marijuana, Erickson asked fellow officer Elmer Pastran if they are "good", suggesting that Pastran was fully complicit.
+On two different occasions in 2018, Officer Kyle Erickson, of the 120th Precinct, was caught on his own bodycam planting marijuana in cars during a traffic stop after finding nothing in a search.
+Both times, after planting the marijuana, Erickson asked fellow officer Elmer Pastran if they were "good", suggesting that Pastran was fully complicit.
 The man arrested in the first incident, Lasou Kuyateh, began proceedings in late 2019 to sue the city of New York for $1 million.
 His marijuana charge had been dropped abruptly at a pretrial hearing because of the video, and prosecutors encouraged Erickson to get a lawyer.
 A passenger in the second incident, Jason Serrano, was ordered out of the car and ultimately pushed to the ground and handcuffed despite showing officers that he was recovering from an abdominal stab wound, and was taken back to the hospital following the incident.
 A review by the police department's internal affairs division determined that allegations of misconduct in both incidents were "unfounded", and both officers remain on patrol.

 Parking placard corruption and bike lane blocking

 NYPD officers have been repeatedly and consistently documented to engage in illegal parking, and in refusing to give tickets to illegally parked cars which are owned by police or friends of police; either abusing official placards, or using fake placards or pieces of police uniforms.
 The Twitter account "placardabuse" documented this from 2016 through at least 2020.
-When confronted on this, NYPD harassed reporters.
+When confronted on this, the NYPD harassed reporters.

 The NYPD has been persistently criticized by safe streets advocates for endangering cyclists by parking their vehicles in bike lanes.